fccn/ansible-docker-deploy/README.md

 * `docker_deploy_compose_template` - deploy a docker compose to the target ansible server
 * `docker_deploy_stack_template` - deploy a docker stack to the docker swarm

+If you define `docker_deploy_compose_template` variable, the role by default, would try to use the ansible role `docker_service` that only supports the docker-compose '2' specification.
+If you want to use newer docker-compose syntax > 2.0, you need to assign `true` to the variable `docker_deploy_shell`.

 Dependencies
 ------------